gargibendale/Bus-Booking-DevOps/README.md

 ---

-## 🤖 AI Usage Log
+## AI Usage Log

 **Tool used:** Claude (Anthropic)

 **Prompt provided:**
-> *"You are a senior cloud security engineer.
+> "You are a senior cloud security engineer.
 I ran a Trivy infrastructure security scan on my Terraform code (main.tf) and received the following vulnerability report (check attachment).
+>

-My main.tf is (check attachment)
+> My main.tf is (check attachment)
+>

-Please do the following:
+> Please do the following:
-1. Explain each vulnerability in simple terms — what is the risk and what could an attacker do if it were exploited?
+>  1. Explain each vulnerability in simple terms - what is the risk and what could an attacker do if it were exploited?
-2. Rewrite only the affected blocks in my main.tf to fix each vulnerability, following AWS security best practices.
+>  2. Rewrite only the affected blocks in my main.tf to fix each vulnerability, following AWS security best practices.
-3. Summarize the before vs. after changes in a table format.
+>  3. Summarize the before vs. after changes in a table format.
-Ensure the fixed code has zero CRITICAL or HIGH severity issues when re-scanned.
+>  Ensure the fixed code has zero CRITICAL or HIGH severity issues when re-scanned."
-"*

 **Outcome:**
 - The updated Terraform code passed the Trivy scan with zero critical findings on the re-run of the Jenkins pipeline.